By Ian Newall — Business Manager, Open Courses, Huthwaite

-Persuasion could be described as the process of getting others to do what you want them to do, or to accept your point of view.
+Persuasion is the process of getting others to do what we want them to do, or to accept our point of view.
 So, if you want to persuade someone you are negotiating with, logic will do the trick, right?

 Wrong!
 Logic will not persuade unless the other side subscribes to exactly the same logic that you do.
 And will the other side subscribe to your logic?
 If you are a seller you can think of plenty of reasons why the customer should pay a fair price for your solution.
 After all, it’s the best there is, it will solve the customer’s problems and deliver excellent value.
 On the other hand, the buyer can think of as many reasons to pay a lot less for your product, including competitive offerings and the option of doing nothing.